 German Shepherds need access to clean water at all times, and it’s a good idea to change their water every few hours.

-If nothing else seems to be working and you are worried, you should schedule a visit with the veterinarian as soon as you can.
+If nothing else seems to be working and you are worried, you should schedule a visit with the veterinarian as soon as possible.

 If he still eats about the same amount, he simply might prefer to eat at specific times of the day!
-On a similar note, your dog may prefer to eat little and often.
+Similarly, your dog may prefer to eat little and often.

 The Next Steps